knative/serving/docs/contracts/developer-monitoring-contract.md

 supported by Istio yet.

-Lastly, we want to allow customizing the sampling policy for distributed traces as well as request logs but sampling is not support in the current Istio release.
+Lastly, we want to allow customizing the sampling policy for distributed traces as well as request logs but sampling is not supported in the current Istio release.
 We are in active discussions with Istio team to add sampling support.

 ## Samples